Oneo64/Starlattice/Technology/Weapons.md

 A KAG MP-114, shortened to MP-144, is a plasmatic rifle manufactured in the Kagalarian Empire.
 It uses a mrokek core.

-Its containment field generator holds the plasma bolts using 20 joules of energy.
+Its containment field generator holds the plasma bolts using 2 kilojoules of energy.

 #### KAG MN-12 (KAG Mrelniy Nogen Model 12)
  - **Type:** Semi-automatic plasmatic pistol